 |Temperament:||Calm, friendly, gentle|

 Saint Bernards are another giant dog breed that can often weigh more than 150 pounds.
-It’s extremely muscular and can pull carts and Is often used in rescue missions on the snowy mountains due to its ability to pull a stretcher.
-It’s also friendly and intelligent enough to help find victims and make them feel more at ease.
+They are extremely muscular and can pull carts and are often used in rescue missions on the snowy mountains due to their ability to pull a stretcher.
+They are also friendly and intelligent enough to help find victims and make them feel more at ease.